tc39/proposal-intl-relative-time/README.md

 ### Intl.RelativeTimeFormat.prototype.format(value, unit)

-The *Intl.RelativeTimeFormat.prototype.format* property returns a getter function that formats a *value* and *unit* according to the locale and formatting options of this *Intl.RelativeTimeFormat* object.
+The *Intl.RelativeTimeFormat.prototype.format* method formats a *value* and *unit* according to the locale and formatting options of this *Intl.RelativeTimeFormat* object.

 While this method automatically provides the correct plural forms, the grammatical form is otherwise as neutral as possible.
 It is the caller's responsibility to handle cut-off logic such as deciding between displaying "in 7 days" or "in 1 week".
 This API does not support relative dates involving compound units. e.g "in 5 days and 4 hours".